JPHash/JPCoin-SmartContracts/README.md

-# One-End Encryption (OEE): Stronger than End-to-End Encryption
+# JPHash Smart Contracts: Stronger than End-to-End Encryption

 Today everybody uses end-to-end encryption, but it's not secure enough for you!
 Powerful state-sponsored attackers have the ability to break